What are the Different Types of Childhood Cancer?

 There are more than 100 different types of cancers.
 Some of the most common types of cancers found in children:

-• Osteosarcoma or bone cancer
+- Osteosarcoma or bone cancer.

 Leukemia

-Leukemia, cancer of bone marrow cells, is the most common type of cancer diagnosed in children, accounting for 28% of all childhood cancer cases in the U.S.
+Leukemia, a cancer of bone marrow cells, is the most common type of cancer diagnosed in children, accounting for 28% of all childhood cancer cases in the U.S.

 Bone marrow produces red blood cells, white blood cells and platelets.
 White blood cells are responsible for fighting various types of infections.
 However, when a child has leukemia, their bone marrow produces immature and abnormal white cells that are unable to fight the invading infection.